jackkyboy/jackkyboy/README.md

-- 👋 Hi, I’m @jackkyboy
+- 👋 Hi, I'm @jackkyboy.
-- 👀 I’m interested in ...
+- 👀 Interested in data science
-- 🌱 I’m currently learning ...
+- 🌱 I'm currently learning how to work with Web3 machines.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I am looking for knowledge development
-- 📫 How to reach me ...
+- 📫 How to contact me -

 <!---
 jackkyboy/jackkyboy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.